-Yesanswer question 9

-No-skip to section B
+- Yes--answer question 9 - No-skip to section B

+9. Staff

-9. Staff (Report the total number of full-time equivalent (FTE) staff funded by the ICJR the current reporting period.
-Report staff by the function(s) performed, not by Include employees who are part-time and/or only partially funded with these g consultants/contractors.
+(Report the total number of full-time equivalent (FTE) staff funded by the ICJR Program grant during the current reporting period.
+Report staff by the function(s) performed, not by title or location.
+Include employees who are part-time and/or only partially funded with these grant funds as well as consultants/contractors.
 Report grant-funded overtime.
-If an employee or con utilized for only a portion of the reporting period, prorate appropriately.
-For exatime advocate in October who was 100% funded with ICJR Program funds, you FTE.
+If an employee or contractor was employed or utilized for only a portion of the reporting period, prorate appropriately.
+For example, if you hired a full-time advocate in October who was 100% funded with ICJR Program funds, you would report that as 0.5 FTE.
 Report all FTEs in decimals, not percentages.
-One FTE is equal to 1,040 from the contract of the reporting period of the report all FTEs in decimals, not percentages. title or location. grant funds as well tractor was employ ample, if you hired I would report that as ed or a full- as 0.5

-x 26 weeks.
-See separate instructions for examples of how to calculate FTEs.) · , woon
+One FTE is equal to 1,040 hours-40 hours per week x 26 weeks.
+See separate instructions for examples of how to calculate FTEs.)

-Staff Staff FTE(s)
+Staff FTE(s)

 Administrator (fiscal manager, executive director)

 Attorney (does not include prosecutor)

 Counselor

 Court personnel

 Information technology staff

 Investigator (prosecution-based)

 Law enforcement officer

 Legal advocate (does not include attorney or paralegal)

 Paralegal

 Probation officer/offender monitor

 Program coordinator (training coordinator, volunteer coordinator, victim services coordinator)

 Prosecutor

 Sexual assault nurse examiner/sexual assault forensic examiner (SANE/SAFE)

 Support staff (administrative assistant, bookkeeper, accountant)

 Trainer

 Translator/interpreter

 Victim advocate (non-governmental, includes domestic violence, sexual assault, and dual)

-Victim assistant (governmental, includes victim-witness specialist/coordinator)
+Victim assistant (governmental, includes victim-witness specialist/ coordinator)

 Other (specify):

+Total